The Princess and the Frog: Voice cast

+The film's composer Randy Newman makes a brief cameo as Ray's "Cousin Randy"; the character is also designed to resemble Newman.

 Production

 Early development

 Disney had once announced that 2004's Home on the Range would be their last traditionally animated film.
 After the company's acquisition of Pixar in 2006, Ed Catmull and John Lasseter, the new president and chief creative officer of Disney Animation Studios, reversed this decision and reinstated hand-drawn animation at the studio.
 Many animators who had either been laid off or had left the studio when the traditional animation units were dissolved in 2003 were located and re-hired for the project.
 Lasseter also brought back directors Ron Clements and John Musker, whose earlier works include The Great Mouse Detective (1986), The Little Mermaid (1989), Aladdin (1992), Hercules (1997), and Treasure Planet (2002).
 The duo had left the company in 2005, but Lasseter requested their return to Disney to direct and write the film and had let them choose the style of animation (traditional or CGI) they wanted to use.

-The story for the film began development by merging two projects in development at Disney and Pixar at the time, both based around "The Frog Prince" fairy tale.
+The film's story began development by merging two projects in development at Disney and Pixar at the time, both based around "The Frog Prince" fairy tale.
 One of the projects was based on E. D. Baker's The Frog Princess, in which the story's heroine (Princess Emma) kisses a prince turned frog (Prince Eadric), only to become a frog herself.
-Artist Jorgen Klubien believes that a story he was working on at Pixar, called "The Spirit of New Orleans, a Pixar Ghost Story", served as inspiration for the movie.
+The other was based on Ralph Eggleston's pitch of The Frog Prince set in gangster-era Chicago.
+Jorgen Klubien separately claimed that a story he was developing at Pixar tentatively titled The Spirit of New Orleans served as inspiration for the film.
 The Princess and the Frog returns to the musical film format used in many of the previously successful Disney animated films, with a style Musker and Clements declared, like with Aladdin and The Little Mermaid, had inspiration from Golden Age Disney features such as Cinderella (1950).
 Musker and Clements thought that given so many fairy tales were set in Europe, they could do an American fairy tale.
 They stated that they chose New Orleans as a tribute to the history of the city, for its "magical" qualities, and because it was Lasseter's favorite city.
 The directors spent ten days in Louisiana before starting to write the film.